-Date Revision Discription 7/2005 А First Edition 2/2006 В The status of the DR (DSR) signal is made checkable when RS2 (serial data transfer 2) is in operation.
+Date Revision Discription 7/2005 A First Edition 2/2006 В The status of the DR (DSR) signal is made checkable when RS2 (serial data transfer 2) is in operation.
 Parameters in A700 Series are added.
 Clerical error is modified 11/2007 С FX3UC(D,DSS) Series are added.
 FX3U-232ADP-MB, FX3U-485ADP-MB are added.
 Inverter E700 Series are added.
-(FX3U, FX3UC Series corresponding) Discontinued models are added.
+(FX3U, FX3UC Series correspunding) Discontinued models are added.
 (Appendix A) The addition and the change of other coverage.
 Clerical error is modified.
-11/2008 D FX3G Series are added.
-Inverter E700 Series option FR-E7TR are added.
-Inverter D700 Series are added.
-(FX3G, FX3U, FX3UC Series corresponding) Discontinued models are added.
-(Appendix A) Clerical error is modified.
-6/2009 Е FX-30P are added.
-Caution on using CF card special adapter is added.
-Explanation corrections for manufacture's serial number.
-The addition and the change of other coverage.
-Clerical error is modified.
-11/2009 F The baud rate of the RS instruction/RS2 instruction/inverter communication/computer link of the FX3U and FX3UC Series corresponds to "38400bps".
-The addition and the change of other coverage.
-Clerical error is modified.

-USER'S MANUAL

-Data Communication Edition
+USER'S MANUAL - Data Communication Edition